Document status: working draft submitted to the CNA TC Terminal for validation.

 The three new methods of ProxyReaderApi receive a SmartCard (S)PI as parameter — SmartCardSpi for transmitCardRequest(...), MultichannelSmartCardSpi for transmitCardRequestAndCloseChannel(...) and closeChannel(...).
 This parameter is not a mere vehicle for the channel number.
 It plays up to three roles:

-2. Carry the active/inactive state of the SmartCard so that the ProxyReaderApi can verify upfront that the card is still active before emitting any request.
-This protects the application against the unintentional use of a SmartCard whose actual state no longer corresponds to what the calling code believes (card removed, channel closed by another path, prior communication exception, etc.).
+ProxyReaderApican verify upfront that the card is still active before emitting any request.
+This protects the application against the unintentional use of a SmartCard whose actual state no longer corresponds to what the calling code believes (card removed, channel closed by another path, prior communication exception, etc.). - Allow the

 Roles 2 and 3 are common to SmartCardSpi and MultichannelSmartCardSpi; role 1 is specific to the multi-channel variants.